The Ultimate Guide to Applying for Graduate Entry Medicine in 2025

 GEM personal statements are broadly similar to those used for undergraduate medicine.
 It is important to discuss your motivations for studying medicine, and to highlight why you are a good candidate with reference to your experiences (both academic and extra-curricular).
 However, you will have three (or more) years of additional learning to draw upon, so it is important to make the most of this.
 Talk about why your undergraduate experiences are useful.
 If your degree is in a related discipline, the relevance may be more obvious.
 However, it is still helpful to pick out specific modules or projects that you have enjoyed, and to explain how this relates to your future academic aspirations.
 What did this module teach you about human physiology, pathology, or the process of conducting medical research?

-If your undergraduate degree is in a completely unrelated field, there is still a lot of scope for showing how useful it is.
-A humanities degree may have taught you creativity and problem-solving skills, or the ability to think broadly and draw out patterns from within a large amount of information.
+If your undergraduate degree is in a completely unrelated field, there is still a lot of scope for finding transferrable skills A humanities degree may have taught you creativity and problem-solving skills, or the ability to think broadly and draw out patterns from within a large amount of information.
 These skills are important in coming to a diagnosis when a patient presents to you with a wide range of symptoms.
 Your course may have contained a lot of group work, allowing you to develop vital team-working skills.
 It may have had a large essay-writing component, requiring a logical structure to your thought processes and an ability to gather information independently, as required in a GEM course.

 Remember, your experiences from your undergraduate degree do not just have to be academic.
 You may have had the chance to participate in sport, charity work or academic research projects while completing your studies.
 This may have given you leadership skills, aided your decision-making ability, time management and organisational ability, or your academic vigour: skills that will be of great value to you at medical school and beyond.